-The EMLA Act also requires a MEMPC to invite at least one additional member for each of the following three categories: at least one community representative, at least one recovery representative, at least one other representative (such as an industry, business or additional agency).
+The Act also requires a MEMPC to invite at least one additional member for each of the following three categories: at least one community representative, at least one recovery representative, at least one other representative (such as an industry, business or additional agency).
 The following agencies have been invited to join the MEMPC as core voting members to fulfil this responsibility.

-- community representative South Gippsland Shire Council Councillor - recovery representatives Salvation Army and Victorian Council of Churches - other representatives Parks Victoria, Regional Roads Victoria and Gippsland Southern Health Service
+- community representative South Gippsland Shire Council Councillor - recovery representatives Salvation Army and Victorian Council of Churches - other representatives Parks Victoria, Department of Transport and Planning and Gippsland Southern Health Service